Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you have a local admin account on your device you use for break glass access, Windows LAPS could be a good solution.
 To activate Windows LAPS, you only need to take a few steps… its really really simple… at least if everything checks out!

-What if somehow that nicely created LAPS policy isn’t getting deployed to your devices?
-Last week I was contacted by a company that ran into some issues when they were deploying the LAPS policy.
+What if somehow, that nicely created LAPS policy isn’t getting deployed to your devices?
+Last week, I was contacted by a company that ran into issues while deploying the LAPS policy.

 That’s weird, right?
 So, what happened?